Serra Geral do Tocantins

 Climate And Weather

-The climate is tropical with a pronounced dry season (Köppen Aw/BSh), with mean annual temperatures of 24–28°C. Annual rainfall ranges from 800 mm in the drier Caatinga-transition southern areas to 1,400 mm in the wetter northern Tocantins portions.
-The dry season runs from May to September, when vegetation stress is acute and fire risk is high.
-The wet season from October through April brings 80–90% of annual precipitation.
+The climate is tropical with a pronounced dry season (Köppen Aw), with mean annual temperatures of 24–28°C. Annual rainfall averages approximately 1,600 mm, concentrated in the wet season from October through April.
+[1] The dry season runs from May to September, when vegetation stress is acute and fire risk is high.
 The Serra Geral escarpment creates orographic rainfall on its windward (eastern) face.
 Severe droughts linked to El Niño events periodically affect the region and can extend the fire season.
 Daily temperature ranges during the dry season can exceed 20°C, with cold night temperatures and hot afternoons.

 Human History

-The Serra Geral region was inhabited by various Indigenous groups including the Xerente and Apinajé peoples of the Cerrado and the Kiriri of the Caatinga transition zone before European contact.
+The Serra Geral region was inhabited by various Indigenous groups including the Xerente and Apinajé peoples of the Cerrado before European contact.
 Portuguese colonizers penetrated the region in the 18th century following gold and diamond discoveries in the Chapada area.
 Bandeirantes expeditions mapped river courses and established cattle ranching operations in the region's grasslands.
 The 20th century brought dramatic change: the construction of Brasília (1960) and its connecting highways opened the Cerrado to large-scale agriculture, and the Tocantins state itself was only created in 1988 following the partition of Goiás.
-Agricultural expansion — particularly the MATOPIBA soybean frontier — has transformed the broader landscape.
+[1] Agricultural expansion — particularly the MATOPIBA soybean frontier — has transformed the broader landscape.

 Park History

-Serra Geral do Tocantins Ecological Station was established in 2001 to protect the headwaters of the Tocantins basin and a representative sample of transitional Cerrado-Caatinga ecosystems.
-The station was created during a period of accelerating Cerrado agricultural conversion, as Brazil's soybean frontier expanded rapidly northward through Tocantins and western Bahia.
-The MATOPIBA agricultural frontier — encompassing Maranhão, Tocantins, Piauí, and Bahia states — represents the world's fastest-expanding agricultural zone and threatens to encircle the station.
+Serra Geral do Tocantins Ecological Station was established on 27 September 2001 to protect a representative sample of Cerrado ecosystems and the headwaters of the Tocantins basin.
+[1] The station was created during a period of accelerating Cerrado agricultural conversion, as Brazil's soybean frontier expanded rapidly northward through Tocantins and western Bahia.
+The MATOPIBA agricultural frontier — encompassing Maranhão, Tocantins, Piauí, and Bahia states — represents one of the fastest-expanding agricultural zones in the world and threatens to encircle the station.
 ICMBio manages the station with a field base in the Mateiros municipality.
 Research programs have focused on Brazilian merganser ecology, Cerrado fire management, and biodiversity inventories.

 Major Trails And Attractions

 Serra Geral do Tocantins is a strictly protected Ecological Station with no public visitor infrastructure.
 Authorized scientific research — particularly on Brazilian merganser populations, Cerrado biodiversity, and fire ecology — is the primary permitted activity.
-The Serra Geral escarpment and its waterfalls, visible from adjacent areas, are notable geological features.
+[1] The Serra Geral escarpment and its waterfalls, visible from adjacent areas, are notable geological features.
 Adjacent areas accessible to the public include the Jalapão State Park in Tocantins, which borders the station and is famous for its waterfalls, fervedouros (natural springs), and dune formations.
-The Jalapão region is an increasingly popular ecotourism destination, but entry into the Ecological Station itself requires ICMBio authorization.
+Entry into the Ecological Station itself requires ICMBio authorization.

 Visitor Facilities And Travel